gluonhq/gluon-samples/doodle-trace/README.md

 ## Quick Instructions

-We use [Gluon Client](https://docs.gluonhq.com/) to build a native image for platforms including desktop, android and iOS.
+We use [GluonFX plugin](https://docs.gluonhq.com/) to build a native image for platforms including desktop, android and iOS.
 Please follow the pre-requisites as stated [here](https://docs.gluonhq.com/#_requirements).

 ### Desktop